maatlabs/zescrow/demos/solana_demo.md

 anchor test --skip-local-validator
 ```

-If the Solana test validator is **NOT** running, you can simply do:
+If the Solana test validator is **not** running, you can simply do:

 ```sh
 cd agent/solana/escrow